2023 Philippine barangay and Sangguniang Kabataan elections

+Barangay and Sangguniang Kabataan elections (BSKE) in the Philippines were held on October 30, 2023.
+The elections determined 42,001 barangay captains and 294,007 barangay councilors, for a total of 336,008 seats.
+Five seats in each Sangguniang Barangay (barangay council) were needed for a majority.
+Barangays are the smallest type of local government unit in the Philippines, and their governance is nonpartisan.

-Elections for the reformed Sangguniang Kabataan (SK; youth councils) were held at the same time.
-The youth elected among themselves an SK chairperson, who automatically serves as an ex officio member of the Sangguniang Barangay (barangay councils), and seven SK councilors in each barangay.
-Members of the Sangguniang Barangay designated as Indigenous People's Mandatory Representative (IPMR) were not elected on this day.
+Elections for the local youth councils, Sangguniang Kabataan (SK), were held at the same time.
+The youth elected an SK chairperson and seven SK councilors in each barangay.
+The SK chairperson automatically served as an ex officio member of the Sangguniang Barangay.
+Members of the Sangguniang Barangay designated as Indigenous Peoples Mandatory Representatives (IPMRs) were not elected as part of the BSKE.

 The elections were originally scheduled to be held in May 2020.
 In December 2019, a law was passed postponing the election to December 2022.
-In October 2022, another law was passed, this time canceling the election for October 2023.
-However, the Supreme Court declared this law unconstitutional, and the election proceeded as scheduled, but the winners serve until 2025, with the following election being held that year and every three years thereafter.
+In October 2022, another law was passed, this time postponing the election to October 2023.
+However, the Supreme Court declared this law unconstitutional.
+The election nevertheless proceeded on October 30, 2023.
+This resulted in elected officials being able to immediately assume office after being proclaimed, as their terms de jure began on January 1, 2023.

-Also done on this day was a plebiscite for the conversion of San Jose del Monte, Bulacan from a component city to a highly urbanized city; in other words, making it politically and fiscally independent from Bulacan.
-The measure lost, and San Jose del Monte remained as a component city.
+A plebiscite was also held on this day on the conversion of San Jose del Monte, Bulacan, from a component city to a highly urbanized city, which would have made it politically and fiscally independent from Bulacan.
+The measure was defeated, and San Jose del Monte remained a component city.